General Information

 Cross-section of the connection between hanger cable and H-girder.

-The connection consists of a short built-up T-section, two carriage bolts, a plate, and two nuts.
-The short T-section has three holes (one horizontal and two vertical) and is placed over the upper flange of the H-girder; the hanger cable passes through the horizontal hole, while the two vertical holes are for the carriage bolts, which pass through the flanges via holes and are connected to the plate located under the bottom flange.
+The connection consists of a short built-up T-section, two carriage bolts, a two-hole plate, and two nuts.
+The short T-section is placed over the upper flange and has three holes (one horizontal and two vertical), and the two-hole plate is placed under the bottom flange.
+The short T-section and the two-hole plate are connected by the carriage bolts and the nuts.
+The hanger termination consists of U-bolt clamps and a wire rope thimble, which passes through the horizontal hole of the short T-section.
 Figure 7 shows a hanger cable to H-girder connection viewed from above and from below, while figure 8 shows a failed connection.

 Hanger cable to H-girder connection.